mets/mets.github.io/callformembers.md

 Your application should include a resume or curriculum vitae with a cover letter describing your interest in applying for the position.

-The deadline for applications is January 31, 2026.
+The deadline for applications is April 12, 2026.
 Applications should be sent to the METS board [metseditorialboardmail@gmail.com](mailto:metseditorialboardmail@gmail.com).
-We hope to fill our vacancies by April 2026.

 ## Process for Application Review